leonawicz/tabr/README.md

 All things considered, the next release of `tabr` will be a big improvement.
-You can get many of these developments now by installing version 0.3.9.9000 from GitHub, which all the current online documentation is updated for (this README, `pkgdown` website, vignettes).
+You can get many of these developments now by installing version 0.3.9.9000 from GitHub, which all the current online documentation is updated for (this document, the `pkgdown` website, help files and vignettes).

 You can install tabr v0.3.5 from CRAN with: